 During fall and spring there are two different controls to use on your pears:

-If you’re treating other trees besides pears, make sure to read the back of the bottle and see what specific instructions are listed.
+Make sure to read the back of the bottle and see what specific instructions are listed.
 Concentrate and application may differ across plants.

 Although you may be alarmed at the appearance of these small unsightly spots, this is not the beginnings of fire blight but leaf spot.